Skip to main content

 Addressing Homelessness Equitably

 For decades, racial and ethnic disparities have persisted among people experiencing homelessness countywide.
-Together, Black, Hispanic/Latino, and American Indian and Alaska Native (AIAN) residents account for nearly three out of every four people experiencing homelessness in LA County despite comprising a much smaller percentage of the general population.
+Together, Black, Hispanic/Latino, and American Indian and Alaska Native (AIAN) residents account for nearly three out of every four people experiencing homelessness in LA County while comprising a smaller share of the overall population.

 These disparities are rooted in decades of institutionalized and systemic racism: housing discrimination, systemic barriers to economic opportunity, and unequal access to institutions.

-Access to housing and supportive services should not be determined by a person’s race, ethnicity, gender identity, or any other characteristic.
-That’s why LA County has incorporated metrics to measure equity alongside the baseline Measure A metrics to ensure systemwide progress reaches the communities who need it most and that racial and ethnic disparities shrink over time.
+Access to safe, stable housing and supportive services should never be determined by a person’s race, ethnicity, gender identity, or background.
+That’s why LA County has incorporated metrics to measure equity alongside the baseline Measure A metrics to ensure system improvements translate into better outcomes for the communities most impacted by homelessness and disparities are reduced over time.

-The equity metrics and framework were developed by the Leadership Table for Regional Homeless Alignment Equity Subcommittee, which is comprised of community members with lived experience of homelessness, service providers, researchers, and Continuum of Care and County staff.
+The equity metrics and framework were developed by the Leadership Table for Regional Homeless Alignment Equity Subcommittee, which is comprised of community members with lived experience of homelessness, service providers, researchers, as well as Continuum of Care and County staff.
 You can learn more about the Equity Subcommittee’s work in its final report and executive summary.

 Learn More About Measure A